Anding/AstroCalc/README.md

 # AstroCalc
-Astronomical calculations in C and Forth for telescope control
+Astronomical calculations in C and Forth for telescope control, based on Duffett-Smith and Zwart, "Practical Astronomy"